API Keys Management

 Key Format

-The prefix aurora_key_ makes it easy to identify AuroraSOC API keys in code reviews and secret scanners.
+The aurora_ prefix makes key material easy to identify in secret scanners and log filters.

 API Key Lifecycle